-I don’t have such probe so let’s do it in an incorrect way 🙂
+I don’t have such a probe so let’s do it in an incorrect way 🙂

 Connect the first channel of the oscilloscope to the line A+ (pin next to the common wire) and the second channel to the line B-.

-Let’s repeat sending ‘h’ symbol using echo.
+Let’s repeat sending the ‘h’ symbol using echo.
 We should capture something like this:

 Most of the oscilloscopes contain simple Math functions.
 Using this functionality the second channel can be subtracted from the first channel.